Series · Hardening before AWS · Part 3 of 3 ← Part 1: Securing the application · ← Part 2: Mobile banking app hardening · Identity-first migration

 The fix is to invert the sequence.
 Identity is the first migration step, not the last.
 The IAM perimeter is architected, deployed, and tested before the landing-zone Terraform from the AWS-for-banks architecture series is applied.
 The first workload account in the landing zone is created by federated identity, owned by a documented role, audited from day zero.
 There is never an IAM user with a long-lived access key issued to a human.
 There is never standing administrative access to production.

 This piece documents the identity-first programme.
-It is the work that converts "the AWS migration" from an infrastructure project into a posture programme — by ensuring that the perimeter of the new platform is identity, not network.
+It is the work that converts "the AWS migration" from an infrastructure project into a posture programme — by ensuring the perimeter of the new platform is identity, not network.

-A 2026 Tier 1 bank running on the architecture described in Part 2 of the AWS-for-banks series has its data centre in Lagos, an AWS landing zone in Frankfurt and Cape Town, a Direct Connect circuit between them, and no public-internet exposure for control-plane access.
-The network perimeter — the thing the SecPoint Protector firewall at the data centre defends, the thing the AWS Network Firewall defends on the cloud side — is necessary and not sufficient.
-The path that compromises a Tier 1 bank's AWS environment in 2026 is not a hole in the firewall.
-It is a credential.
-A leaked access key, a compromised SAML assertion, a session token stolen from a developer's laptop, an over-privileged role that an engineer escalated to two years ago and nobody removed.
+A 2026 Tier 1 bank running on the architecture in Part 2 of the AWS-for-banks series has its data centre in Lagos, an AWS landing zone in Frankfurt and Cape Town, a Direct Connect circuit between them, and no public-internet exposure for control-plane access.
+The network perimeter — the SecPoint Protector firewall at the data centre, the AWS Network Firewall on the cloud side — is necessary and not sufficient.

-This is what the NIST Risk Management Framework authorisation boundary is about, what CIS Controls v8 Control 5 and Control 6 codify operationally, and what the CBN CSAT directive of 30 March 2026 implies when it asks the bank to demonstrate "controls over privileged access to systems supporting critical operations."
-It is also what every counter-party assurance team — international card scheme, correspondent bank, EU partner — increasingly asks first.
+The control that closes those paths is identity.
+Federated, short-lived, audited identity is the perimeter.
+Network controls are a backstop.
+This is what the NIST Risk Management Framework authorisation boundary is about.
+It is what CIS Controls v8, Controls 5 and 6, codify operationally.
+The CBN CSAT directive of 30 March 2026 means the same thing when it asks the bank to demonstrate controls over privileged access to systems supporting critical operations.
+And it is what every counter-party assurance team — international card scheme, correspondent bank, EU partner — increasingly asks first.

-2. Least privilege as a default, not an aspiration.
+Least privilege as a default, not an aspiration.
 Roles are designed for specific job functions, not for "the cloud team" or "developers."
 Each role's permissions are the smallest set that allows the function to work.
-Where a role needs administrative access, that access is time-bounded — granted via a just-in-time elevation workflow that expires automatically, not held standing.
+Where a role needs administrative access, that access is time-bounded — granted via a just-in-time elevation workflow that expires automatically, never held standing.

-The architecture
+The Architecture

 The shape of the identity-first IAM stack we deploy at a Nigerian Tier 1 bank: